English

 In every aspect of the curriculum, English can be found.
 Our children become confident speakers, listeners, readers and writers and are given opportunities to use and practise these skills in every subject.
 The English curriculum and the teaching of it has never been more high profile.

 Here at Livingstone we place a great emphasis on the importance of reading, whether this be through active phonics sessions, inviting book areas, book clubs, stimulus books and simply reading for pleasure.
 We encourage and nurture a love of reading and support children of all ages and abilities to access the wonderful world of books.
 We have purchased lots of new books to make our library and book areas interesting including graphic novels which are popular with our reluctant readers.
 We also involve the children in lots of fun activities such as World Book Day, The Wondrous Book Club and author visits.
+Our 'Reading Champions' (a group of Year 5/6 pupils) also promote reading around school by doing a range of activities such as; running a library cafe, organising book quizzes and awarding reading certificates.

 As the children start to read, they will be given phonetically decodable books according to the phonics phase they are working on.
 We believe this will support them to reinforce their decoding skills and support improved progression in phonics.
-Children will read Monster Phonics books at school but will take home a range of phonically decodable books matched to the stage at which they are learning.
+Children read Monster Phonics books at school but then take home a range of phonically decodable books matched to the stage at which they are learning.
 This is continued in Year 1 until children are secure at Phase 5.
 At this point they also read books from our main scheme in order to develop comprehension.

 For further information, the Spelling, Grammar and Punctuation scheme of work can be downloaded below, along with guides on Phonics at home and Reading at home produced by the Tameside Loves Reading team.